davemo88/tg/docs/_posts/2020-12-06-more-structure.markdown

 * `electrum`
 * `redis`

-Players then use the service via wallets like `player-cli` or `player-app`. `referee-signer` is used in an ad hoc basis for the moment.
+Players then use the service via wallets like `player-cli` or `player-app`. `referee-signer` is used on an ad hoc basis for the moment.